 One of the most common sports injuries has more to do with your teeth than you might think.
 We usually associate sports injuries with sprains or broken bones.
 However, according to the American Dental Assistants Association, over 5 million people lose a tooth due to a sport-related injury.

 What are the most common oral sports injuries?
-If you do not have a standard or custom fitted athletic mouthguard, you are more likely to experience the following oral injuries:
+If you do not have a standard or custom fitted athletic mouth guard in Eagle Mountain, you are more likely to experience the following oral injuries:

 o Fractured Roots